maddison-wells/recipebook/README.md

 ## Wednesday 20th March

 Continued to work on backend.
 As I was building out the controller and testing in postman my POST and GET requests, I decided to change some of the data types to
-`java List<String> ` as I think that will better suit my needs moving forward.
+`List<String> ` as I think that will better suit my needs moving forward.
 However, in getting the POST functionality to work, I have broken the GET request functions, so will need to investigate tomorrow.

 I started to look at designs I liked, thinking very minimal, as nobody likes to read about the farm that your great uncles wife grew up on when looking at a recipe